Indian rock-cut architecture: Monolithic rock-cut temples

 The Pallava architects started the carving of rock for the creation of monolithic copies of structural temples.
 A feature of the rock-cut cave temple distribution until the time of the early Pallavas is that they did not move further south than Arakandanallur, with the solitary exception of Tiruchitrapalli on the south bank of the Kaveri River, the traditional southern boundary between north and south.
 Also, good granite exposures for rock-cut structures were generally not available south of the river.

 A rock cut temple is carved from a large rock and excavated and cut to imitate a wooden or masonry temple with wall decorations and works of art.
 Pancha Rathas is an example of monolith Indian rock cut architecture dating from the late 7th century located at Mamallapuram, a UNESCO World Heritage Site.

 Ellora cave temple 16, the Kailash Temple, is singular in that it was excavated from the top down rather than by the usual practice of carving into the scarp of a hillside.
 The Kailash Temple was created through a single, huge top-down excavation 100 feet deep down into the volcanic basaltic cliff rock.
 It was commissioned in the 8th century by King Krishna I and took more than 100 years to complete.
 The Kailash Temple, or cave 16 as it is known at Ellora Caves located at Maharashtra on the Deccan Plateau, is a huge monolithic temple dedicated to Lord Shiva.
 There are 34 caves built at this site, but the other 33 caves, Hindu, Buddhist, and Jain, were carved into the side of the plateau rock.
 The effect of the Kailash Temple is that of a free-standing temple surrounded by smaller cave shrines carved out of the same black rock.
 The Kailash Temple is carved with figures of gods and goddesses from the Hindu Puranas, along with mystical beings like the heavenly nymphs and musicians and figures of good fortune and fertility.
 Ellora Caves is also a World Heritage Site.

 There is no timeline that divides the creation of rock-cut temples and free-standing temples built with cut stone as they developed in parallel.
-The building of free-standing structures, especially Buddhist temples, began in the 3rd century BCE, whereas Hindu temples started to be built from the 5th century CE.
+The building of free-standing structures, especially Buddhist temples, began in the 3rd century BC, whereas Hindu temples started to be built from the 5th century AD.
 Meanwhile, rock cut temples continued to be excavated until the 12th century.